 Where to Stay in Memphis: Best Areas & Hotels

-The downtown neighborhood is the nucleus of the city and the best area to stay.
-This is the most walkable section of Memphis, with top-rated hotels, restaurants, shops, and galleries.
+The downtown neighborhood is the nucleus of the city and the best area to stay, whether you are booking for the family or a romantic getaway.
+This is the most walkable section of Memphis, with top hotels, restaurants, shops, and galleries.
 Here, attractions like Sun Studio, the National Civil Rights Museum at the Lorraine Motel, the Peabody Ducks, and Beale Street are within walking distance of each other and they are also on the Main Street Trolley routes.

-Where to Stay for Luxury
+Where to Stay in Memphis for Luxury

 With only 28 richly-decorated rooms, several with views of the Mississippi River, the vibe here is intimate and luxurious.
 The location is sublime, with the river and nature trails, and the hotel lies only a short walk away from downtown.
 A full breakfast comes with the room rate.

 Built in 1925, the hotel is a historic icon of Memphis.
 Rooms are small but tastefully appointed.
 Walk out the front door, and you are in the heart of downtown and Beale Street.
 After a busy day of sightseeing, pamper yourself with a massage in the spa or a swim in the indoor pool.

-The key word for the Westin Memphis Beale Street is location.
+The key word for The Westin Memphis Beale Street is location.
 It lies within walking distance of several attractions: the National Civil Rights Museum at the Lorraine Motel, the Gibson Guitar Museum, Sun Studio, and the FedExForum.
 Room décor is sleek and minimalist in style, with large floor-to-ceiling windows.
 Coffee lovers will enjoy the Starbucks café in the lobby.

-If Elvis is your prime reason for visiting Memphis then the Guest House at Graceland is the place for you.
+If Elvis is your prime reason for visiting Memphis then The Guest House at Graceland is the place for you.
 Everything, including the mansion, Graceland, Elvis's pink Cadillac, his jets, and museums are an easy walk from the hotel.
 RV hook-ups and camping are available on the property.

 The Residence Inn Memphis Downtown offers generous sized rooms, with microwaves and coffee makers.
 The hotel is within walking distance of Beale Street, Mud Island River Park, Bass Pro Shops, Memphis Rock 'n' Soul Museum, and the National Civil Rights Museum at the Lorraine Motel.
 Breakfast is included in the rate, and Wi-Fi is free.